-Playwriting (Our Flagship) — Victory Gardens is dedicated to the development of playwrights and new plays, making this component a natural extension of our work.
+Victory Gardens is dedicated to the development of playwrights and new plays, making this component the flagship of our education work.
 Small groups create 5-10 minute plays by relying on their personal experiences and concerns to generate themes and plots for their pieces.
 The session culminates with either a staged reading by professional actors in the classroom or a shared showcase with other schools participating in the Drama in the Schools program.

-Participation in Drama in the Schools includes tickets to the Scholarship Subscription Series student matinee performances in the fall and spring.
+Participation in Drama in the Schools includes limited tickets to the Scholarship Subscription Series student matinee performances.